FAQ: Quality Assurance Program

 For an overview of how the evidence related to each of components A, B and C shows up, refer to the consultation materials (scroll down to the expandable accordion tab called “+Evidence-informed framework” under “supplementary materials”).

 The research phase considered various quality assurance assessment methods.
-The proposed Program framework only incorporated quality assurance assessment and activities identified through the research as most promising (Table 1).
-A notable change resulting from this approach is that certain longstanding components of legacy QAPs (such as quantified continuing professional development, currency and active practice hours) are not included in the proposed Program.
+The Program framework only incorporated quality assurance assessment and activities identified through the research as most promising (Table 1).
+A notable change resulting from this approach is that certain longstanding components of legacy QAPs (such as quantified continuing professional development, currency and active practice hours) are not included in the Program.

 Table 1: Most promising quality assurance assessments and activities